marcoalopez/GrainSizeTools/DOCS/getting_started.md

 *Figure X. The area-weighted apparent grain size distribution and the location of the area-weighted mean*

-TODO
+In any case, it should be noted that it is not advisable to use the area-weighted mean for the calibration of paleopiezometers or for the comparison of grain size populations, as this is a poorly optimised central tendency measure ([Lopez-Sanchez, 2020](https://doi.org/10.1016/j.jsg.2020.104042)).
+On the other hand, the area-weighted distribution is useful...TODO

 ### Testing lognormality

-Sometimes we will need to test whether the data follows or deviates from a lognormal distribution.
+Sometimes can be helpful to test whether the data follows or deviates from a lognormal distribution.
 For example, to find out if the data set is suitable for applying the two-step stereological method or which confidence interval method is best for the arithmetic mean.
 The script use two methods to test whether the distribution of grain size follows a lognormal distribution.
 One is a visual method named [quantile-quantile (q-q) plots]([https://en.wikipedia.org/wiki/Q%E2%80%93Q_plot](https://en.wikipedia.org/wiki/Q–Q_plot)) and the other is a quantitative test named the [Shapiro-Wilk test](https://en.wikipedia.org/wiki/Shapiro–Wilk_test).
-For this we use the GST function ```test_lognorm``` as follows :
+For this we use the GrainSizeTools function ```test_lognorm``` as follows :

 ```python
 plot.qq_plot(dataset['diameters'])